 Entrance: 50 pesos/person

-To get here take the road from san lorenzo not from xaaga (with rv we cant pass and took the other one much better) (Warning: Due to the pandemic, the passage through San Lorenzo is closed.)
+To get here, take the road from San Lorenzo not from Xaaga (with the RV, we could not pass and we took the other one - much better).

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.